The library has acquired two databases that will support our business and social science students!

-In 2015 97 per cent of librarians in academic libraries across Canada and the US believed that collections in direct support of course curriculums are an essential library service for students.
+In 2015, 97 per cent of librarians in academic libraries across Canada and the US believed that collections in direct support of course curriculums are an essential library service for students.
 77 per cent of faculty believed that discipline-wide collections are an essential service for students (Statista, 2019).
 Guess what?
-Our library has acquired two new databases in direct support of our business and social science students: Statista and SAGE Business Cases.
+Our library has acquired two databases in direct support of our business and social science students: Statista and SAGE Business Cases.

 Statista is a data resource where students and instructors have access to over one million statistics and facts.
 Statista provides statistics and data within over 600 industries in over 50 countries.
 And it’s not just numbers, with a user-friendly interface, this database also allows for the easy creation and export of data visualization.
 “As a researcher, I have been using Statista often.
 Its strength is its extensive collection of useful demographic and industry statistics from valid and reliable sources,” said Norm O'Reilly, the assistant dean of executive programs in the Gordon S. Lang School of Business and Economics, and professor in the School of Hospitality, Food and Tourism Management.